Style Guide

 The premium LVT and herringbone case

-For ground-floor living and dining — where most landed homeowners spend the budget — premium LVT (S$3 to S$5 psf) is the workhorse, and herringbone LVT (S$5 to S$8 psf) is the upgrade.
-Both share the same waterproof composite core, the same 0.5mm scratch-resistant wear layer, and the same 25-year-plus material warranty we offer.
-The herringbone premium pays for the additional cutting, the 8 to 12% material wastage, and the slower pace of laying a pattern — but the visual return per dollar is the highest in the entire renovation budget.
+For ground-floor living and dining, where most landed homeowners spend the budget, premium plank LVT (S$3.20 to S$4.40 psf) is the workhorse, and herringbone LVT (LN H Series, S$4.90 psf) is the upgrade.
+Our full own-brand LVT range runs S$3.20 to S$4.90 psf supply and install.
+Both share the same waterproof composite core, the same 0.5mm scratch-resistant wear layer, and the same 25-year material warranty we offer on our vinyl.
+The herringbone premium pays for the additional cutting, the 8 to 12% material wastage, and the roughly 30% longer install time of laying a pattern.
+But the visual return per dollar is the highest in the entire renovation budget.

 Indicative cost across a typical terrace